 - A great rule of thumb is to marinate pork chops or let them sit with the rub for at least 1 hour or overnight for the best results.

-- Before grilling, let the meat to come to room temperature.
+- Before grilling, let the meat come to room temperature.
 This will ensure even cooking of the pork.
 If you put cold meat on the grill, the surface will be overcooked before the inside reaches temperature.

 Brining pork chops

 Brining pork chops before grilling is a solid rule of thumb.
-Because pork chops are quite lean, brining them accomplishes two goals.
+Because pork chops are quite lean, bringing them accomplishes two goals.
 For starters, it keeps the meat moist by adding extra moisture, which acts as a safety net in case the meat becomes overcooked.
 Second, the flesh is equally seasoned beyond the surface.

 Brining doesn’t have to be complicated or time-consuming.
-Because these are chops rather than a large bird like a turkey, even a 30-minute brine works wonders, and that’s approximately the time it takes to heat up the grill.
+Because these are chops rather than a large bird like a turkey, even a 30-minute brine works wonders, and that’s approximately the time it takes to heat the grill.

 What’s the best way to season pork chops?

 Not the grill, but your chops.
 Boneless pork chops have little fat and, if not greased, can adhere to the grill.
 Canola, grape seed, or olive oil are the oils we use.
-Grilled pork chops are simply seasoned.
+Grilled pork chops are seasoned.
 Seasoning is essential, just as it is for any other protein.
 Choose your favorite store-bought pork seasoning or make your own, like this flavorful dry rub for ribs.